flotob/blockchain/_blog_posts/medium/what-s-a-smart-contract-in-search-of-a-consensus.md

 ---
-title: What’s a Smart Contract?
-In search of a consensus.
+title: "What’s a Smart Contract?
+In search of a consensus."
 layout: post
 date: 2014-12-12T00:00:00.000Z
 categories: